 4. MOSQUITO MAGNET MM4200B Patriot Plus Mosquito Traps For Indoor Usages

 It’s a propane trap for a large open area.
 Although it uses a power cord, it’s 50 feet long.
 So, you get the freedom to place it in a suitable place.
 It combines CO2, heat, and water vapor generated from propane burning with secondary attractants.
-Once the insect is in the vicinity, it sucked by the fan of the trap.
+Once the insect is in the vicinity, it is sucked by the fan of the trap.
 Its counterflow technology stops sucking its own CO2 by its fan.

 - Long power cable.